LearnersGuild/curriculum-app/modules/Serialization/README.md

 - Can save data to a file in JSON format, read that file and restore that data, in Node
 - Can save data to a file in CSV format, read that file and restore that data, in Node
-- Can identify objects and data that are or are not serializable via JSON
+- Can identify which data types are or are not serializable via JSON from JavaScript

 ## Search Terms